 10 Free SEO Tools Every Business Owner Should Use

-Running an SEO company has its advantages; it gives you the possibility of paying for all the needed SEO tools.
-Still, there are several free SEO tools out there that will sometimes work even better than their paid equivalents.
-Read on to discover the top 10 free SEO tools that you should use to promote your business online.
+Running a digital marketing company has its advantages; it gives you the possibility of paying for all the needed SEO tools.
+Still, several free SEO tools sometimes work even better than their paid equivalents.
+Read on to discover the top 10 free SEO tools you should use to promote your business online.

 1. Screaming Frog SEO Spider Tool

-The first tool on the list was mentioned on this blog several times, and for a good reason: Screaming Frog SEO Spider Tool.
-It’s a small application that runs on Windows, Mac and Linux / Ubuntu computers and can easily detect your website’s problems: page errors, duplicate pages, missing page titles and descriptions, missing H1 tags, big website page sizes, broken outbound links, and many more.
-There is also a paid version of the tool on the site, but the free version will do the job for small and medium sized websites.
+The first tool on the list, mentioned on this blog several times and for a good reason, is Screaming Frog SEO Spider Tool.
+It’s a small application that runs on Windows, Mac, and Linux/Ubuntu computers and can easily detect your website’s problems: page errors, duplicate pages, missing page titles and descriptions, missing H1 tags, large page sizes, broken outbound links, and more.
+While there is a paid version of the tool, the free version is sufficient for small and medium-sized websites.

-Use the SEO Spider Tool to quickly identify what is wrong with your website, and then fix the problems that prevent the visitors from finding your site in the search engines.
+Use the SEO Spider Tool to quickly identify what is wrong with your website, and then fix the problems preventing visitors from finding your site in search engines.
 Sometimes it’s as easy as adding a missing page title.
-Here’s a video that will walk you through some of the most important features.
+Here’s a video that walks you through some of the most important features.

 2. SEO Site Checkup

-While I wouldn’t follow the tool’s advice on keyword density to the letter (that’s so 90s!) the page loading speed optimization advice, the security section and the mobile usability tests are pure gold.
+Although I wouldn’t follow the tool’s advice on keyword density (that’s so 90s!), the page loading speed optimization advice, the security section, and the mobile usability tests are pure gold.

 Are your top 10 competitors’ websites fully optimized?
-Running their websites through one of the tools mentioned above could offer you a lot of precious info.
+Running their sites through one of the tools mentioned above could provide you with valuable information.
 But how can you easily collect Google’s search results URLs?
-You could open them one by one and do a copy / paste, but if you use the Firefox browser, there is an extension that makes the things dead simple.
+You could open them one by one and do a copy/paste, but with the Chrome browser, there’s an plugin that simplifies the process.

 4. Rank Checking Tool for Firefox